Viola Roggenkamp

-Viola Roggenkamp is a German journalist-commentator and, more recently, book-author.
+Viola Roggenkamp (born 15 April 1948) is a German journalist-commentator and writer.
 The themes to which she most often returns are those surrounding Feminism and Judaism in Germany during and following the brutish middle years of the twentieth century.
 Although these topics have been much revisited by scholars and critics throughout her lifetime, several of Roggenkamp's own perspectives and conclusions are well outside the mainstream.
 Her output includes (but is not limited to) literary portraits, essays, opinion pieces and novels.

 Life and works

 Viola Roggenkamp was born and grew up in Hamburg.
 Although she has relocated abroad at several points during her adult life, it is to Hamburg that she has always returned, despite having a somewhat conflicted and at times alienated relationship with the city.
 It was in Hamburg that her parents had ended up "following the liberation" in 1945, having lived "illegally" in Polish Silesia during the wartime Polish occupation.
 After her father died (but while her mother was still alive) she explored her parents' lives during the war years in her 2011 semi-novel, "Tochter und Vater".
 Discussing the book with an interviewer she later explained that "the daughter is not me, but the father in the novel is my father.
-My father did all the courag[e]ous and unbelievable things [as a secret member of the Polish resistance in Krakow] that Paul, the father in the novel, did".
+My father did all the courag[e]ous and unbelievable things [as a secret member of the Polish resistance in Kraków] that Paul, the father in the novel, did".

 She studied Psychology, Philosophy and Music and then set out on her travels.
 During the later 1970s she visited India where she stayed for seven or eight months, living under the simplest of conditions and producing reports and stories about her surroundings for a German readership.
 She returned to Hamburg, but there have been frequent return trips to south Asia since then.
 Every time she returned to Germany, she told an interviewer later, the conditions back home came as a shock.
 She would notice how much more thinly spread the human population was in Hamburg than in India, and how the German supermarkets seemed troublingly overstocked.
 For two years between 1989 and 1991 Roggenkamp lived in Israel.

 Throughout her itinerant years she worked as a free-lance journalist, regularly contributing thoughtful well-researched pieces in the (West) German press, most notably and regularly for the Hamburg-based weekly mass-circulation national newspaper Die Zeit, for which she wrote regularly between 1976 and 2013.
 In 1977 Roggenkamp was a founder member of the team around Alice Schwarzer that created the magazine EMMA.
 (The name of the magazine is a wordplay based on the word "emancipation".)
 She worked for EMMA as a free-lance reporter till the early 1990s.
 For four years between 2000 and 2004 she provided a regular column for the progressive centre-left cooperative-owned newspaper "taz".
 Since 1990 she has been writing for the Berlin-based weekly publication die Jüdische Allgemeine.
 In 2016 she became, in addition, a regular contributor to the monthly magazine, Cicero.